jmschrei/pomegranate/docs/BayesianNetwork.rst

 Probability
 -----------

-You can calculate the probabiity of a sample under a Bayesian network as the product of the probability of each variable given its parents, if it has any.
+You can calculate the probability of a sample under a Bayesian network as the product of the probability of each variable given its parents, if it has any.
 This can be expressed as :math:`P = \prod\limits_{i=1}^{d} P(D_{i}|Pa_{i})` for a sample with $d$ dimensions.
 For example, in the Monty Hal problem, the probability of a show is the probability of the guest choosing the respective door, times the probability of the prize being behind a given door, times the probability of Monty opening a given door given the previous two values.
 For example, using the manually initialized network above:

 .. code-block:: python